Throckmorton tourney: Jeff cruises past Carroll Co.

 Jeffersonville assisted on 24 of 36 field goals, netted 13 of 23 3-pointers and ran away with a 94-61 win over visiting Carroll County (Ky.) to open play in the Red Devils’ inaugural Ted Throckmorton Memorial Tournament at Johnson Arena.

 Junior guard Bailey Falkenstein paced Jeffersonville (5-2) with 25 points, 5 rebounds and 3 assists.
-Freshman point guard Jacob Jones totaled 10 points and six assists, and three other Red Devils reached double figures in junior guard Gabe Gallahar (11), sophomore wing Joe LaGrange (11) and junior forward Gerrin Moore (10).
+Freshman point guard Jacob Jones totaled 10 points and 6 assists, and three other Red Devils reached double figures in junior guard Gabe Gallahar (11), sophomore wing Joe LaGrange (11) and junior forward Gerrin Moore (10).

-“That’s when we’re at our best,” Jeffersonville coach Joe Luce said.
 “We have a wide variety of guys that can make 3-point shots.
 As long as they get their feet down and shoot the basketball in rhythm, they have a good chance of making it. … If you take the right shots long enough, you’re going to make them.
 Our guys took the right shots, and it was a big night.
 It helped us quite a bit.”

 Carroll Co. opened scoring before the Red Devils used a 9-0 run to open up a slight lead three minutes in.
 The Panthers responded, though, and took a 16-14 lead with 2:46 showing after a 3-point play from junior guard Braedyn Cole.
 Jeffersonville answered with a 3-pointer from Gallahar, but the Red Devils trailed 22-21 after the first quarter.